 Celebrating Progress

-Acknowledging small achievements helps boost self-confidence and motivates to continue practicing.
+Acknowledging small achievements helps boost self-confidence and motivates one to continue practicing.
 Short practice sessions can sustain interest and prevent fatigue, making it easier to recognize progress.

 Exploring variations in basic ballet moves allows practitioners to celebrate incremental improvements and enhances their enjoyment of the first exercise.